Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/a15_0_the_compiler_that_built_itself/a0_1_add_empty_init_file/subtaskmap.md

 It adds an empty `__init__.py` file inside the specified minigame node folder.
 This marks the folder as a Python package and enables recursive imports.

+Supports nested paths — target folders may reside anywhere in the recursive hierarchy.

 ---

 ## 📂 Outputs

 - Creates an empty `__init__.py` file in the specified minigame node folder.

+Example:

 ```plaintext
 📁 a99_0_test_create_minigame_node/
 └── 📁 a0_0_test_minigame_node/
     └── 📄 __init__.py
 ```

+Note: This works for deeply nested paths — all parent directories must already exist.

+---

 ## 🔧 Actions